Venkatnagaram/mentor-apis-working/API_DOCUMENTATION.md

 ```

 **Notes:**
+- Role must be specified during registration (mentor or mentee)
 - OTP is valid for 10 minutes
 - OTP should be sent via SMS/Email (implementation required)
 - For testing, check console logs or database

 **Error Responses:**
-- `400`: Email or phone already registered
+- `400`: Email or phone already registered, or invalid role

 ---